NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > I'll go into more detail on some of the best features later in the article.

 ## What is Oh-My-ZSH
 Zsh is a UNIX command interpreter (aka a shell, similar to bash).
 Oh My Zsh is an open source framework for managing Zsh configuration.
-It also offers many additional features, some of which listed below:
+It also offers many additional features:

 * 250+ plugins that make using your favourite tools such as Ansible, GitHub, Python, Pyenv, easier and faster to use.
 * 140+ cool themes to make your terminal, such as iTerm2, look amazing.
 * You can even start your favourite track in Spotify from the command line.
 Why?
 I dont know, but it was the first thing I did :smile:

+> The terms Oh-My-ZSH and zsh will be used synonymously throught this document.

 ## The power of team work!
 So as you can imagine from listing just a few of the features iTerm2 and Oh-My-ZSH offer, you can probably understand why using both together is a powerful combination.